bartwc/website2/src/01-tudelft-guides/02-cese-guide.md

 ### **Curriculum in EEMCS - CESE**

+NEW UPDATE: The new study guide starting from the 2025-2026 academic year provides information about the curriculum at https://studyguide.tudelft.nl/

 One of the most informative website is the [course browser search](https://www.studiegids.tudelft.nl/a101_displayProgram.do?program_tree_id=30874).
 By following the search parameters, you will know the compulsory courses that you have to take in EEMCS - Computer and Embedded Systems Engineering Masters.
 Please note that if your Bachelors Specialization was in Electrical Engineering, you are required to take Software Fundamentals and vice versa, Computer Science undergraduates would need to take Hardware Fundamentals in Semester 1.

 ![TUDelft-CESEGuide-StudentGuide.png](TUDelft-CESEGuide-StudentGuide.png)